Slow Cooker BBQ Beef Sandwiches

 Total Time 8 hours 15 minutes

-Slow Cooker BBQ Beef Sandwiches made with a chuck roast, bbq seasoning rub and barbecue sauce will feed a crowd without firing up the grill or the smoker!
+Slow Cooker BBQ Beef Sandwiches is a crowd-pleaser made with a chuck roast, BBQ seasoning rub, and barbecue sauce.
+Try making this today!

 Crockpot BBQ Beef Sandwiches